chalkywoods/stickyreader/README.md

 A full write up of the demo is available on [the Valtech blog](https://www.valtech.com/insights/sticky-note-detection/).

-Post It have now created a [similar system](https://www.3m.co.uk/3M/en_GB/post-it-notes/ideas/app/) themselves!
+Post It have now created a [similar system](https://www.3m.co.uk/3M/en_GB/post-it-notes/ideas/app/) themselves, though without handwriting detection.